sendgrid/sendgrid-go/USAGE.md

 **This endpoint returns a list of all scopes that this user has access to.**

 API Keys can be used to authenticate the use of [SendGrids v3 Web API](https://sendgrid.com/docs/API_Reference/Web_API_v3/index.html), or the [Mail API Endpoint](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).
-API Keys may be assigned certain permissions, or scopes, that limit which API endpoints they are able to access.
+API Keys may be assigned specific permissions, or scopes, that limit which API endpoints they can access.
 For a more detailed explanation of how you can use API Key permissions, please visit our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/api_keys.html#-API-Key-Permissions) or [Classroom](https://sendgrid.com/docs/Classroom/Basics/API/api_key_permissions.html).

 ### GET /scopes